alexywang/yelp-photo-client/README.md

 # Yelp Image Helper

 The Yelp Business API only gives you a maximum of 3 photos.
-This client scrapes the Yelp business page to provide more photos.
+This client scrapes the Yelp pages by business ID to provide more photos.

 # Requirements
-The only info this package needs to work is the Yelp Business ID that you wish to obtain photos for.
+The only info this package needs to work is the ID of the business that you wish to obtain photos for.

-Business ID's can be found through the Yelp API, such as their Business Search endpoint.
-The Yelp API requires an API key, but this package does not.
+ID's can be found through the Yelp API (i.e. the Business Search endpoint).
+This package doesn't require an API key, but you will need one if you plan to find ID's using the Yelps API.
 # Usage

 ```